thymelimne/cheapinstrument/README.md

 Subtractive synthesis is where, instead of compounding enough sine waves to create whatever waveform you want, you have a few different types of waves (triangle wave, pulse wave, saw wave -- waveforms that themselves are already mathematically defined as compounds of sine waves, but are commonly hard-programmed into your synthesizer or computer sound card) that you generate, and then modify using a harmonic filter.
 Sound engineers generally agree that the filter is where the individual intrigue of the sound's timbre usually lies, because it offers so much variety of sound.

 For this project, there's a conceptual question that requires some studying: How do filters actually work?
-The idea of how they interface with
+The idea of how they interface with the rest of the syntesizer is neatly explained in plenty of sources that a quick search engine search provides, but only in a general sense.
+The actual underlying implementation of such filters is seldom explained, and will probably be a bit difficult to wrap one's head around.

+Here is what is understood about the question: Those basic aforementioned waveforms -- square, pulse saw -- have certain harmonic frequencies associated with them (as seen in this source: https://help.apple.com/logicpro/mac/9.1.6/en/logicpro/instruments/index.html#chapter=A%26section=3%26tasks=true ), and the filter's job is to cut those harmonic frequencies out.

+How exactly do you cut those extra harmonic frequencies?
+What is the synth's filter doing to the wave such that it ends up successfully removing those harmonies?